opencv/opencv/doc/tutorials/core/mat-mask-operations/mat-mask-operations.rst

    filter2D(I, K, I.depth(), kern );

 The function even has a fifth optional argument to specify the center of the kernel, and a sixth one for determining what to do in the regions where the operation is undefined (borders).
-Using this function has the advantage that it's shorter, more verbose and that because they are some optimization techniques implemented usually faster than the *hand method*.
-For example in my while the first one took only 13 milliseconds the second took around 31 milliseconds.
+Using this function has the advantage that it's shorter, less verbose and that because they are some optimization techniques implemented usually faster than the *hand method*.
+For example in my test while the second one took only 13 milliseconds the first took around 31 milliseconds.
 Quite some difference.

 For example: